didillysquat/VTK2022/README.md

 > **Exercise XXX**: Examine the output of `cellranger count` and compare it to the above documentation.

 ## Part XXX: Getting files in and out of the server
-Obviously, there will be many occasions where you want to either load files on to the server, or take files off of ther server.
+Obviously, there will be many occasions where you want to either load files on to the server, or take files off of their server.

 We will cover that now.